What does end of financial year mean?

 Plan ahead

-Finally, make a plan for the next fiscal year based on all the information you have gathered.
-Use the data you now have readily available to review what went well and what areas could be improved.
+The final task on the checklist is to plan for the next financial year, based on the information gathered for the previous year.
+Use the data you now have to review what went well and what areas can be improved.
+You can also use it to set realistic goals for the year ahead and devise effective strategies to achieve them.